IceMetalPunk/Sniders/Readme.txt

 	a.
 Catch empty adjustment values gracefully when entering new adjustments.
 	b.
 Change printer and paper size for tickets vs invoices.
 	c.
 Add passwords to database.
+	d.
+Parse the .dat files from the InvoiceExpress exports
+		i.
+Truncate customer table and rebuild from these exports

 1) Invoice changes:
 ✓	a.
 Include opening balance